19hours/sg-statutes/Acts/Legal Profession Act.md

 ### Accountant’s report

-73\.—(1) Every solicitor shall with every application made by him for a practising certificate, unless he satisfies the Council that owing to the circumstances of his case it is unnecessary to do so, deliver to the Registrar a report signed by an accountant (referred to in this section as an accountant’s report) and shall deliver a copy of the accountant’s report to the Society.
+73\.—(1) Subject to subsection (1A), every solicitor shall with every application made by him for a practising certificate, unless he satisfies the Council that owing to the circumstances of his case it is unnecessary to do so, deliver to the Registrar a report signed by an accountant (referred to in this section as an accountant’s report) and shall deliver a copy of the accountant’s report to the Society.

 [19/2008 wef 19/09/2008]

-(2) The accountant’s report shall —
+(1A) A solicitor shall not be required to deliver an accountant’s report under subsection (1) in respect of any practice of Singapore law by him in a Joint Law Venture or its constituent foreign law practice, a Qualifying Foreign Law Practice or a licensed foreign law practice.

+[19/2008 wef 19/09/2008]

+(2) If a solicitor practised in a Singapore law practice during such accounting period as may be specified in the accountant’s report to be delivered by him, the report shall —

-(a) state that in compliance with this section and rules made thereunder the accountant has examined the books, accounts and documents of the solicitor or his firm or the law corporation or the limited liability law partnership for such accounting period as may be specified in the report;
+(a) state that in compliance with this section and rules made thereunder the accountant has examined the books, accounts and documents of the Singapore law practice for the said accounting period;

 [41/2005 wef 04/12/2006]

 [19/2008 wef 19/09/2008]

-(b) state whether or not the accountant is satisfied, from his examination of the books, accounts and documents produced to him and from the information and explanations given to him, that during the said accounting period the solicitor or his firm or the law corporation or the limited liability law partnership has complied with any rules made under section 72(1)(a) and (b);
+(b) state whether or not the accountant is satisfied, from his examination of the books, accounts and documents produced to him and from the information and explanations given to him, that during the said accounting period the Singapore law practice has complied with any rules made under section 72(1)(a) and (b);

 [41/2005 wef 04/12/2006]